-I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable)

-(1) Recommended actions for the affected area: in-building relocation, partial or full evacuation (evacuation P/F).
+- I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable) - a.
+Recommended actions (refer to table 17-A1) - (1) Recommended actions for the affected area: in-building relocation, partial or full evacuation (evacuation P/F).

 Carbon monoxide gas and natural gas are both flammable and constitute a health hazard.
 The longer the occupants are exposed to the gas, the more ill they will become.
 The FLS Director should inbuilding relocate or evacuate the occupants to empty the affected area.
 All occupants of the following floors: (1) the affected floor(s) that is/are reported for a suspicious gas leak, (2) the floor above the affected floor, and (3) the floor below the affected floor should be in-building relocated or evacuated, so that they may find fresh, clean air as quickly as possible.